Somers, CT Demographics

 A map of Somers's Population by Race

-Of the 215 places in Connecticut, Somers is the 122nd most populous.
+Somers is ranked the 118th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Somers was ranked the 122nd most populous place in the 2020 Census.

 Somers's White Population